rafiberlin/VLN-CE/README.md

 Remark: Under:
 data/datasets/R2R_VLNCE_v1-3_preprocessed/joint_train_envdrop/

-you will need to rename the file  joint_train_envdrop.gz to joint_train_envdrop.json.gz
+You will need to rename the file  joint_train_envdrop.gz to joint_train_envdrop.json.gz

+##### Transformer Models for R2R

+In the file, vlnce_baselines/models/decision_transformer_policy.py, you need to subclass `AbstractDecisionTransformerNet` To add your own model.
+Moreover, you would to allow your model's creation by adding its name in `vlnce_baselines/config/default.py` in the variable `_C.MODEL.DECISION_TRANSFORMER.allowed_models`.

 ##### Encoder Weights